SaishSankhe/Acme_Maxo_Dashboard/README.md

   cd server && npm start
 ```

-- Server will be running on http://localhost:5000/ Now copy/paste the following links to seed the database:
+- Server will be running on http://localhost:5000/ Now copy/paste the following URLs to seed the database:

 ```bash
   http://localhost:5000/insert/customers